blastrider/duchamp/doc/presentation.md

 ## What is Duchamp ?

-It's an opensource VM packaging tool written in Rust
+It's will be an opensource VM packaging tool written in Rust

 ## How it works ?